 We arrived fairly early in the morning via the shuttle and set off, following signs toward Alberta Falls.
 The falls is about 0.8 miles (1.3 km) and 200 vertical feet (61 m) from the trailhead, and tumbles 25 feet (7.6 m) down Glacier Gorge.
 As with most waterfalls, Alberta Falls is at its peak in early summer when the snow is melting.

 Beyond the falls, the trail continues its upward climb to a junction; veer right toward Loch Vale, also sometimes called Loch Lake or The Loch.
 At a second junction 2 miles (3.2 km) from the trailhead take the middle fork, continuing toward Loch Vale.
+All of these junctions are well-signed.

 From this junction, the trail climbs up a hillside above Icy Brook before curving around to Loch Vale at about 2.8 miles (4.5 km) from the trailhead.